semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 :::info Prerequisites

 * A `requirements.in` file with direct Python packages.
 Do not include transitive packages in `requirements.in`.
-* `pip-tools` must be installed in your machine.
+* `pip-tools` must be installed on your machine.
 See the [pip-tools GitHub repository](https://github.com/jazzband/pip-tools) for installation instructions.

 :::